Cyxtera Technologies Inc. (CYXT) Shares Down Despite Recent Market Volatility

-Cyxtera Technologies Inc. (NASDAQ: CYXT)’s stock price has decreased by -6.03 compared to its previous closing price of 0.33.
-However, the company has seen a -52.29% decrease in its stock price over the last five trading sessions.
+Cyxtera Technologies Inc. (NASDAQ: CYXT)’s stock price has gone decline by -3.84 in comparison to its previous close of 0.39, however, the company has experienced a 13.09% increase in its stock price over the last five trading days.

 Is It Worth Investing in Cyxtera Technologies Inc. (NASDAQ: CYXT) Right Now?